-This page refers to the new Marketing Campaigns product.
+This page refers to the current Marketing Campaigns product.
 If you’re using legacy Marketing Campaigns, your workflow will be a little different and your screen won’t look the same as the screenshots.
+Learn more about migrating from legacy Marketing Campaigns here.

 With Marketing Campaigns email statistics, you can unlock the full potential with the right data at your fingertips.
 Use your data to guide you to the right strategy.
 Get insights about both marketing and transactional email for a 360-degree understand of your audience’s experience.
 Finally, use your data to brings results to life and share your performance with teammates and stakeholders.